slimndap/wp-theatre/readme.txt

 == Description ==
 A WordPress plugin to manage events with all necessary shortcodes and widgets for your theater.

+> This plugin is in active development and updated frequently.
+Please [sign-up to the newsletter](http://www.slimndap.com/theater-wordpress-newsletter/) to stay informed about upcoming features and successful showcases.

 __Shortcodes__

 Theater comes with several shortcodes and widgets to show off your events.
 See the [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes) for an overview.